 (Source US Coast Guard Light List _V1_2019 Page 111)

-In 1790 the state turned the lighthouse over to the federal government, who hired who hired Hannah Thomas, the first woman lighthouse-keeper.
+In 1790 the state turned the lighthouse over to the federal government, who appointed John Thomas, Jr. Keeper.

 The lighthouse burned in 1801 and the government then rebuilt it as twin towers.

 In 1842 the crumbling towers were replaced with two white octagonal pyramidal towers.
-The lights were 70 feet above sea level.
+The north light was 110 feet above sea level, and the south tower 102 feet.
 However, the lights were too close together and often were seen as a merged single beam of light.

 In 1871 a fourth-order fresnel lens was installed, greatly increasing the strength of the lights.

 In 1914 the Cape Cod Canal opened, giving new importance to the Gurnet as a navigational aid.